2013 Mudsummer Classic

-The 2013 Mudsummer Classic (formally the CarCash Mudsummer Classic presented by CNBC Prime's The Profit) was a NASCAR Camping World Truck Series stock car race held on July 24, 2013, at Eldora Speedway in New Weston, Ohio.
-The race was the first dirt track race held by a NASCAR national touring series (Cup, Xfinity, Trucks) since 1970.
+The 2013 Mudsummer Classic (formally the CarCash Mudsummer Classic presented by CNBC Prime's The Profit) was a NASCAR Camping World Truck Series race held on July 24, 2013, at Eldora Speedway in New Weston, Ohio.
+The race was the first dirt track event held by a NASCAR national touring series (Cup, Xfinity, Trucks) since 1970.
 Contested over 153 laps, the race was the tenth of the 2013 NASCAR Camping World Truck Series season.
 Ken Schrader of self-owned Ken Schrader Racing won the pole position, and became the oldest pole sitter in NASCAR history at 58 years of age.
 Austin Dillon of Richard Childress Racing won the race, while Kyle Larson and Ryan Newman finished second and third, respectively.

-The qualifying procedure was unique for the race; drivers' qualifying times set the starting grids for five heat races to determine the feature race's starting lineup, while the top five of a last chance qualifier (LCQ) advance to the feature.
+The qualifying procedure for the race was unique compared to other NASCAR events; drivers' qualifying times set the starting grids for five heat races to determine the feature race's starting lineup, while the top five of a last chance qualifier (LCQ) advanced to the feature.
 Schrader, Jared Landers, Timothy Peters, Kenny Wallace and Jeb Burton won the heat races, while Brennan Newberry won the LCQ.
-The feature's format was also distinctive compared to other NASCAR events, as it was divided into three segments, lasting 60, 50 and 43 laps.
-In the feature, Larson took the lead from Peters on lap 39, and later battled with Dillon for the win, and Dillon claimed the victory after he retained the lead on the green–white–checker finish for his fifth career Truck Series win.
+The feature's format was also distinctive, as it was divided into three segments, lasting 60, 50 and 43 laps.
+In the feature, Larson took the lead from Peters on lap 39, and later battled with Dillon for the win.
+Dillon claimed the victory after he retained the lead on the green–white–checkered finish for his fifth career Truck Series win.